San Francisco stuns No. 4 Virginia 61-60 in Bubbleville - WHIZ News

 BIG PICTURE

-Virginia: The Cavaliers routed Towson 89-54 on Wednesday to open college basketball’s “Bubbleville” event at the Mohegan Sun casino resort.
+Virginia: The Cavaliers routed Towson 89-54 on Wednesday in the opening Bubbleville game.
 But on Friday, Virginia’s offense looked a bit more like it did last season when it averaged 57 points a game.
 Virginia scored 70 points just twice during the 2019-20 campaign, both in losses, and never reached 80 points.

 San Francisco: The Dons have improved over each of the three straight days they’ve played.
 They dropped their opener 76-68 to UMass-Lowell, a game in which they were heavy favorites, and beat Towson 79-68 on Thursday.